mmiz02/portfoliomachinelearning/sem10.md

 Firstly, the code mixed classification and regression metrics.
 Starting off with the confusion matrix (0,2,1,1) indicated poor model performance, with no correctly classified negative instances and a high number of false positives.
 This could suggest that the model is biased towards predicting the positive class and lacks reliability in distinguishing between classes.

-F1 was calculated where results indicated that the model performs well for one clsss but fails completely for the other two classes.
+F1 was calculated where results indicated that the model performs well for one class but fails completely for the other two classes.
 This leads to a low macro and weighted F1 score, showing lack of balance across classes.
 In the multilabel case, the model performed significantly better, achieving high scores, including a perfect score for one class.
 This indicates strong predictive performance and balanced classification across labels.

 The ROC yielded an AUC of 0.79, indicating that the model had a reasonable ability to distinguish between classes.
 While performance was acceptable, it was not optimal, suggesting that further model improvements could be made.
 R2 was approximately 0.95 indicating that the model was a good fit overall.